Azure/azure-powershell/src/DataMigration/DataMigration.Autorest/docs/New-AzDataMigrationToSqlVM.md

 This command starts a Database Migration from the Source Sql Server to target Sql VM.
 This example is for online migration.
 To make it offline add -Offline to the parameters.

+Note :
+Create a new database migration to a given SQL VM..
+Note - For the Scope parameter, use the Scope of the SQL VM (/subscriptions/111-222/resourceGroups/myRG/providers/Microsoft.SqlVirtualMachine/SqlVirtualMachines/xyz-SqlVM) and not the Compute SQL VM (/subscriptions/111-222/resourceGroups/myRG/providers/Microsoft.Compute/virtualMachines/xyz-SqlVM)

 ## PARAMETERS